 Now you need to knead it.

-However, you don’t want to over knead it or you’ll end up with my Daddy’s hockey pucks.
+However, you don’t want to over-knead it or you’ll end up with my Daddy’s hockey pucks.

 I tell my kids “In biscuits, as in relationships, it’s never good to be too kneady.”
 LOL

-Then, I cut them 🙂
+Then, I cut your Southern biscuits.

-With a biscuit cutter or small glass that has been dipped into flour to keep the cut biscuits from sticking to it.
+Cut your biscuits with a biscuit cutter or small glass that has been dipped into flour to keep the cut biscuits from sticking to it.

 Spray a baking sheet with nonstick cooking spray and place your cut biscuits in it, making sure the sides touch.
 This helps them to rise because they support each other as they bake and rise up.